homiermorphism/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow-jest-husky.md

 }
 ```

-- SAM'S FIX: Again, the `dog.test.js` file gave an error saying "Cannot find module '@babel/preset-flow'."
+:bangbang: **SAM'S FIX:** Again, the `dog.test.js` file gave an error saying:

+>Cannot find module '@babel/preset-flow'."

 To fix this, I did the following:

 1. Run `yarn add --dev @babel/preset-flow` in the terminal.